Neuron guide

 $ singularity build --remote ubuntu4.sif ubuntu.def

-※ To use the remote build service provided by Sylabs Cloud (https://cloud.sylabs.io), an access token must be created and registered in the Neuron system [Reference 1]
+※ To use the remote build service provided by Sylabs Cloud (https://cloud.sylabs.io), you must generate an access token and register it on the Neuron system.
+[Reference 1]

-※ In addition, it is possible to create and manage Singularity container images through web browser access to Sylabs Cloud [Reference 2]
+※ Additionally, you can create and manage Singularity container images through web browser access to Sylabs Cloud.
+[Reference 2]

-① Import container image from Sylabs cloud library
+① Retrieve a container image from the Sylabs Cloud library

 $ singularity pull tensorflow.sif library://dxtr/default/hpc-tensorflow:0.1

-② Get an image from Docker Hub and convert it to a singularity image
+② Pull an image from Docker Hub and convert it to a Singularity image

 $ singularity pull tensorflow.sif docker://tensorflow/tensorflow:latest

-③ Export (upload) the singularity image to the Sylabs Cloud library
+③ Export (upload) a Singularity image to the Sylabs Cloud library

 $ singularity push -U tensorflow.sif library://ID/default/tensorflow.sif

-※ To export (upload) a container image to the Sylabs Cloud library, an access token must first be generated and registered in the Neuron system [Reference 1]
+※ To export (upload) a container image to the Sylabs Cloud library, you must first generate an access token and register it on the Neuron system.
+[Reference 1]

 ① pip install --user [Python package name/version], installed in the user's /home01/ID/.local directory